-Positive parent-child relationships help children learn about the world – whether the world is safe and secure, whether they're loved, who loves them, what happens when they cry, laugh or make a face, and much more
+That's because positive relationships with parents and carers help children learn about the world – whether the world is safe and secure, whether they're loved, who loves them, what happens when they cry, laugh or make a face, and much more.

-You can build a positive parent-child relationship by:
+You can build a positive relationship with your child by:

-Here are some ideas for being in the moment with your child:
+Here are ideas for being in the moment with your child:

-Part of being in the moment with your child is giving him the opportunity to take the lead sometimes.
+Part of being in the moment with your child is giving your child opportunities to take the lead.
 For example:

-Repeating or rephrasing your child's words, smiling and making eye contact will let him know you're paying attention when you're talking or spending time together.
-These expressions of warmth and interest help your child feel secure and build his confidence.
+Repeating or rephrasing your child's words, smiling and making eye contact tells your child you're paying attention when you're talking or spending time together.
+These expressions of warmth and interest help your child feel secure and build confidence.

-talking with your child in the first three years of life helps him learn language.
+talking with your child in the first 3 years of life helps your child learn language.

 Trust and respect are essential to a positive parent-child relationship.

-Even in the early years with your baby, developing trust and respect is important.
-Your baby will feel secure when she learns she can trust her primary caregivers to meet her needs.
-Trust and respect become more of a two-way street as your child gets older.
+In the early years with your baby, developing trust is important.
+Your baby will feel secure when they learn they can trust you and other main carers to meet their needs.
+This sense of safety and security gives your child confidence to explore the world.

 You can nurture trust and respect in your relationship.
 For example: